Faculty and Staff

 nisserman@councilforrelationships.org

-Nancy Isserman is the Director of Operation Home and Healing: Services for Veterans and Families (OHH); and Co-Director of Transcending Trauma Project (TTP) both part of Council for Relationships (CFR.)
+Nancy Isserman is the Director of CFR’s Operation Home and Healing (OHH) and Codirector of CFR’s Transcending Trauma Project.
 In her role as the Director of OHH, Dr. Isserman has developed and run trainings in military culture for clinicians, clergy, and others.

 Frani Pollack PhD, LCSW